FelipeLecot/Memento-Mori-Calendar/README.md

 2. What does it mean?
     - The grey squares represent the weeks you have left.
     - The black squares represent the weeks you spent.
-    - It is only an aprroximation that goes to 80 years.
+    - It is only an aprroximation that goes up to 80 years.

 Ideas for future updates:

-- Separation for time slept/on school
+- Separation for time slept and on school
 - Specific dates on squares
 - Save domain where the app was used